Day 1: Arrival

-We will have breakfast and leave Casale Drinzi at around 8.00 in the morning, crossing the Mugerrati forest.
-Depending on the conditions and the thickness of the snow, we will ride towards Piano Zucchi or Piano Cervi, renowned spots high in the mountains, immersed in thick forests of oak, which slowly give way to beech trees, to reach Portella Colla, at 1400 metres, from where we will begin the descent down the southern slopes to arrive in the afternoon at agriturismo Donna Lavia, in the territory of Polizzi Generosa, also of medieval origin.
-We will enjoy a rich dinner and spend the night here.
+After breakfast we leave Casale Drinzi at around 8.00 in the morning, crossing the Mugerrati forest.
+Depending on the conditions and the thickness of the snow, we ride towards Piano Zucchi or Piano Cervi, renowned spots high in the mountains, immersed in thick forests of oak, which slowly give way to beech trees, to reach Portella Colla, at 1400 metres, from where we begin the descent down the southern slopes to arrive in the afternoon at agriturismo Donna Lavia, in the territory of Polizzi Generosa, also of medieval origin.
+We enjoy a special dinner and spend the night here.

 Day 4: Donna Lavia – Terravecchia (hours of riding: 6)

-After breakfast, we will set off from Donna Lavia at around 9.00 in the morning.
-We will ride through the middle of the ValloneMadonna degli Angeli to admire the last remaining examples of the Nebrodi fir(abies nebrodensis), the symbol of the park.
-We will stop for a picnic lunch up near the sanctuary of Madonna dell'Alto (at 1819 metres) – when visibility is good, you can enjoy views of most of the island from here.
-We will then descend towards our agriturismo, Terravecchia, in the territory ofCastellana Sicula, where you can enjoy a swim in the pool with wonderful views towards Sicily's enchanting hinterland.
+After breakfast, we set off from Donna Lavia at around 9.00 in the morning.
+Riding through the middle of the ValloneMadonna degli Angeli you can admire the last remaining examples of the Nebrodi fir(abies nebrodensis), the symbol of the park.
+We dismount for our picnic lunch up near the sanctuary of Madonna dell'Alto (at 1819 metres) – when visibility is good, you can enjoy views of most of the island from here.
+We then descend towards our agriturismo, Terravecchia, in the territory ofCastellana Sicula, where you can enjoy a swim in the pool with wonderful views towards Sicily's enchanting hinterland.

 Day 7: Casale Margherita – sea – Serra Guarneri (hours of riding: 6)

-We will have breakfast and set off at around 9.00 in the morning.
-Today we will descend towards the coast, through rich olive and almond groves, and manna ash trees.
-We will pass through the Guarneri forest and the charming seaside village of Sant'Ambrogio, set on a very beautiful part of the coastline near Cefalù, to reach the beach.
-Depending on the conditions (and how crowded the beach is), you can swim with the horses, before climbing back in the saddle for the final part of the ride towards Serra Guarneri, where we will arrive in the evening.
-We will enjoy a delicious dinner and spend the night here.
+Enjoy breakfast and set off at around 9.00 in the morning.
+Today we descend towards the coast, through rich olive and almond groves, and manna ash trees.
+We ride through the Guarneri forest and the charming seaside village of Sant'Ambrogio, set on a very beautiful part of the coastline near Cefalù, to reach the beach.
+Depending on the conditions (and how crowded the beach is), you can swim with the horses, before climbing back in the saddle for the final part of the ride towards Serra Guarneri, where we arrive in the evening.
+YOur final night and a delicious dinner finishes the trail.